TwistNet-2D: Learning Second-Order Channel Interactions via Spiral Twisting for Texture Recognition: Related Work

-\paragraph{Attention mechanisms.} Self-attention~\cite{vaswani2017attention} was adapted to vision~\cite{dosovitskiy2021vit} with efficient variants using local windows~\cite{liu2021swin}, linear approximations~\cite{katharopoulos2020transformers}, or hybrid designs~\cite{vasu2023fastvit,tu2022maxvit}.
-Channel attention~\cite{hu2018squeeze,woo2018cbam,wang2020eca,hou2021coordinate} reweights features via global statistics.
-The key distinction: attention computes weighted sums over existing features, while we compute products that create new interaction features.
-Our AIS applies attention to these interaction channels, selecting which co-occurrence patterns to emphasize---complementary to standard attention.
+\paragraph{Attention mechanisms.} Self-attention~\cite{vaswani2017attention} was adapted to vision via ViT~\cite{dosovitskiy2021vit} and refined with local windows~\cite{liu2021swin}, linear approximations~\cite{katharopoulos2020transformers}, and hybrid CNN--transformer designs~\cite{vasu2023fastvit,tu2022maxvit}.
+Channel attention~\cite{hu2018squeeze,woo2018cbam,wang2020eca, hou2021coordinate} reweights features through global statistics.
+The distinction with the present work is operator-level: attention computes weighted sums over existing features, whereas STCI computes products that create new interaction features.
+The AIS module then applies channel attention on top of these interaction features.
+The novelty of AIS therefore does not lie in the squeeze--excite mechanism itself but in the object on which it operates, namely a multi-directional second-order interaction field.

-\paragraph{Backbones and polynomial networks.} Modern CNNs~\cite{he2016deep,liu2022convnet,tan2019efficientnet,wang2024repvit} provide strong baselines. \TwistNet is designed as a complementary module, insertable with minimal modification.
-Polynomial networks~\cite{chrysos2021deep} motivate explicit higher-order expansions; STCI can be viewed as a spatially-aware quadratic expansion with aggressive bottlenecking.
-Our prior work~\cite{lian_tcn} introduced twisted interactions for tabular data; \TwistNet extends this to images, where the ``twist'' becomes directional spatial displacement---capturing the cross-position structure unique to visual textures.
+\paragraph{Polynomial and twisted networks.} Modern CNNs~\cite{he2016deep,liu2022convnet,tan2019efficientnet, wang2024repvit} provide strong baselines, and STCI is designed as a complementary module insertable with minimal modification.
+Polynomial networks~\cite{chrysos2021deep} motivate explicit higher-order expansions, and STCI may be viewed as a spatially-aware quadratic expansion with aggressive bottlenecking.
+Twisted interactions were previously introduced for tabular data~\cite{lian_tcn}; the present work generalizes the operator to the 2D image domain, where the ``twist'' is redefined as directional spatial displacement targeting the cross-position structures that characterize visual textures.